ziglang/www.ziglang.org/content/learn/why_zig_rust_d_cpp.en.md

 * The main Rust standard library APIs panic on out of memory conditions, and the alternate APIs that accept allocator parameters are an afterthought (see [rust-lang/rust#29802](https://github.com/rust-lang/rust/issues/29802)).
-* D has an optional garbage collector, and it is common for code to use it, so without a full and recursive audit of all your dependency tree, it's likely that you are accidentally using the garbage collector.

 Nearly all garbage collected languages have hidden allocations strewn about, since the garbage collector hides the evidence on the cleanup side.